Kirkholt

 Display celebrating Kirkholt Million’s projects (credit: Mark Robinson)

-However, the partnership continued to feel the lack of a community hub.
-So, they also submitted an expression of interest to manage a new community space being planned by the council as part of an extension to the local library.
-Five years later, in 2023, the partnership was offered the lease on the library extension, which later became known as The Hive and provided a community café and events space.
-This was felt to be a vote of confidence in the partnership and council commitment to secure their future.
+With an eye to providing a new base for the community, the partnership submitted an expression of interest to manage a new community space being planned by the council as part of an extension to the local library.
+Five years later, the partnership was offered the lease.
+The space, known as The Hive at Million Pavilion, was felt to be a vote of confidence in the Kirkholt Million partnership and council commitment to secure their future.

 We didn’t have a base until the hub was built.
 Now we run it all.
 We do quite well for bookings so that helps with revenue and the café brings in different people from outside the area as well.”